bitsofcotton/ddpmopt/README.md

 However, openmp costs large enough beat with single core even in multicore because of their (and our) memory architecture.

 # Denoise
-We recommend you and us to use mogrify -resize 33.33...% ... after doing these operations.
+We recommend you and us to use goki gokibin denlarge+? ... after doing these operations.
-This is because we expect 2/3 on predg, qredg.
+This is because we get better and better result when shrink and shrink in probable errors.

 # Tips around topt
 We cannot denoise topt because they predict one by one to continue.